Alecu Beldiman: Death and legacy

 Iordachi Beldiman, sometimes described as Alecu's son, was in fact one of his nephews, born to Dumitrache Beldiman.
 Iordachi married Catinca Dimachi, daughter of the writer.
 She was made famous by her affair with poet Alexandru Hrisoverghi; according to one account, Hrisoverghi died after jumping out a window in Iordachi's townhouse.
 Also a Vornic, Iordachi was noted for commissioning a gallery of portraits of Moldavian Princes.
 During the United Principalities era, he became a leading figure in Iași's conservative circles, helping Iacob Negruzzi establish the political review Constituțiunea.
 Alecu's niece, Maria or Marghioala, was a locally famous philanthropist, married to politician Scarlat Miclescu.
 Their son, Dimitrie S. Miclescu (1820–1896), participated in the 1848 revolutionary movement, as well as being a published poet.
 He became a noted agitator on the far-left of Romanian liberalism and renounced all claim to boyar privilege, including his family name.

 Beldiman's translations continued to be read by young intellectuals in all Romanian-speaking areas: Constantin N. Brăiloiu, who went abroad to study in 1828, ordered copies of Oreste and Istoria lui Numa Pompilie, "so as not to forget his language".
 Ioniță Sion's manuscripts were preserved by his son, the poet-memoirist Gheorghe Sion.
 For decades, Tragodiea circulated in 23 handwritten copies, two of which were respectively owned by Nicolae Bălcescu and Alexandru Odobescu.
 In the 1840s, Mihail Kogălniceanu set himself the task of printing Beldiman's writings and documents as part of an anthology.
+In that generation, the lyrics served to inspire revolutionary poems, penned and published anonymously by Dimitrie Ralet.
 As Eterie sau jalnicele scene, Tragodiea was eventually printed in 1861, at the expense of an Alecu Balica; it was reissued in 1875 as Tragedia Moldovei.

 By then, poet Vasile Alecsandri was actively campaigning for Beldiman to be included into the Romanian literary canon, while historian Bogdan Petriceicu Hasdeu was drawing attention to him as the founder of Romania's epic literature.
 In 1862, Beldiman's style was copied by Alexandru Pelimon, with his own versified account of the Vladimirescu revolt, published by C. A. Rosetti.
 In that context, philologist Alexandru Lambrior unsuccessfully proposed to set the Romanian literary standard exclusively on words used by Beldiman and Conachi.
 Beldiman's work was finally rediscovered in the 1890s.
 One of its promoters was the antiquarian George Ionescu-Gion, who insisted that Beldiman was without philosophical merit, but a genuine patriot.
 The same belief was expressed in 1910 by Xenopol, according to whom Beldiman was not significant as a poet, but voiced the "national sentiment in all its freedom".
+An unpublished set of Beldiman's poems, alongside similar samples by other Moldavians of his era, were collected for print by Paul Cornea and other literary scholars, and issued at Editura Minerva in 1982.
+Other texts included a Beldiman acrostic, kept in the original manuscript by poet Emil Gârleanu, and then by the Romanian Academy Library, but still not published in 1987.